wangyijin/GPUImage-x/README.md

 - **CoreMedia.framework**

 ### Usage Description in Info.plist
-- **NSPhotoLibraryUsageDescription** is need to be filled if your app will access photo library.
+- **NSPhotoLibraryUsageDescription** must be filled if your app will access photo library.
-- **NSCameraUsageDescription** is need to be filled if camera is used.
+- **NSCameraUsageDescription** must be filled if camera is used.

 ## Sample Code